 Yep, salts can quite easily crystallize and produce some very beautiful (and useless!) crystals in your drop.
 Since you are a protein crystallography (I presume), these will be a nuisance in your path to growing protein crystals.
 How can you differentiate the salt from the protein crystals? here are some tips:

-- Salt crystals are hard and dense, thus you will mostly see them at the bottom of the well. if you try to prick them with a needle you will see them bouncing around happily (that’s because salt crystals pack very well and thus doesn’t have low water content).
+- Salt crystals are hard and dense, thus you will mostly see them at the bottom of the well. if you try to prick them with a needle you will see them bouncing around happily (that’s because salt crystals pack very well and thus doesn’t have high water content).
 Protein crystals, on the other hand, are characterized by a relatively lower packing density, which is filled by water molecules.
 This characteristics lead protein crystals to be found at the upper parts of the well (low density) and to be very fragile.
 A glancing blow with a needle will usually be sufficient to make the crystal crumble right in front of your eyes (that’s one good reason why you should not do that if this is your only crystal).

 - Salt crystals can withstand dehydration (fishing the crystal from the well and let it stay at the open air). protein crystals, on the other hand, will crumble, crack and disintegrate rapidly.

 - Salt crystals have a very strong bifinging properties and using a polarizer filter attached to the microscope you can see the strong colorful effect of the polarizing light.
 While proteins can also bifringe, it is of lesser strength.

 - UV absorbance – if your protein absorbs at UV wavelength (should contain the amino acids tryptophan and tyrosine) than under UV light protein crystals should shine very brightly while salt crystals will look like ghostly shapes.
 For this you will need an image robot that is also equipt with a UV lamp.